Two Years to Your Future

 Goal 2.
 Students will develop and demonstrate growth, professional ethics and characteristics of a healthcare practitioner.

-- Students will develop a strong foundation of ethical values.
+- Students will consistently demonstrate ethical values.

 - Students will demonstrate professional work ethics.